Influenza information for health professionals

 Incubation period is 1 to 4 days (average 2 days).

-People infected with influenza are considered infectious from 1 day before onset of symptoms, and viral shedding is greatest in the first 3 to 5 days of illness.
-Young children shed virus for longer, up to 7 to 10 days; shedding may continue for longer in severely immunocompromised persons.
+People infected with influenza are considered infectious from 1 day before onset of symptoms up to 7 days from onset of symptoms.
+Viral shedding is greatest in the first 3 to 5 days of illness.
+Young children may shed virus for longer, up to 7 to 10 days.
+Viral shedding may continue for longer in severely immuno compromised persons.

 In mild illness laboratory testing is not always necessary.